ddcornwall/100-days-of-code/log.md

 End Template for log-->

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D1&D2: January 17 & 18, 2018 - Time spent, 1 hour each day

+**Today's Progress**:  Resumed worked on National Archives Alaskana Explorer.
+Got results to display though images way too large.
+Separated my javascript into an external file.
+Troubleshooted issues with running external file.

+**Thoughts**: So, this is my second effort at round 1 of 100DaysOfCode.
+I broke off the last round at Day 77 because I took a "trip within a trip" and wanted to focus on family.
+Then I got a bad cold.
+But I've started again and am happy to be working on something I hope will be of eventual use to my professional community.

+Getting results to display was pretty easy but I did not realize how ginormous the image files would be compared to my printouts.
+I definitely want to do thumbnails and use smaller imaages if the National Archives have them.
+I also detected some issues with my search criteria.
+My code was breaking because it expected all results to come with digital objects.
+But for some reason my search was picking up several bibliographic only records.
+For now I want to focus on formatting, so I put the code writing digital objects to the HTML page in an IF statement that only executes if there is a digital object associated with the record.
+It's a band aid, but one that lets me focus on my display work.

+That was yesterday.
+Today I decided to once again try separating my JavaScript from my HTML.
+I made a backup copy of my working page and then stripped out the JavaScript of the HTML file and put it into script.js with a script src reference.
+Nothing happened.
+The developer console found no issues.
+I did a lot of "search/read."
+Then I looked at the "elements" portion of the developers tools and realized that the browser knew my script was there.
+It just wasn't executing.
+After some more of the "search/read" method, I realized I had to enclose my JavaScript in a "document ready" function.
+Then my new page ran - sort of.

+The script was running but the developer console claimed syntax errors in the GET request to get data from the National Archives.
+I found that hard to believe because I had copied a script that worked yesterday.
+So I ran my old file -- and got the same result.
+That was depressing and my first thought was that the National Archives had changed their search API.
+So I hopped over to the US National Archives GitHub for the search API.
+No changes.
+I tried one of their example searches in my browser - timeout error.
+I hopped over to their public catalog.
+It was down.
+So I THINK my code is still sound, but the developer console interpreted the catalog being down as an exotic error.
+We'll see what happens when their catalog comes back up.
+All in all, I feel more accomplished having separate HTML and JavaScript files.

+If the catalog is up tomorrow I'll resume work.
+If not, I'll head over to Free Code Camp (FCC) and pick up where I left off -- The dreaded Quote Machine.

+It's good to be back.

+**Links that helped me get stuff done**
+1. js code is not working in an external file, but works file when placed in the same html page - https://stackoverflow.com/questions/38377609/js-code-is-not-working-in-an-external-file-but-works-file-when-placed-in-the-sa
+2. NARA GitHub Catalog-API/search - https://github.com/usnationalarchives/Catalog-API/blob/master/search_and_export.md
+3. https://catalog.archives.gov/api/v1/?naIds=485 - Enabled me to see catalog was down.

+**Link(s) to work**
+1. National Archives Alaskana Explorer - URL coming soon!

+### First attempt at 100 Days of Code ended 12/28/2017.

 ### Day 77: December 28, 2017 - Time spent, 1 hour 15 minutes